 Or don’t move your arms, hands, feet, etc. Body language makes a big difference.

-I've had to learn to speak lower and fuller from my diaphragm.
+I’ve had to learn to speak in a lower tone and fuller from my diaphragm.

 Public Speaking Tips From Judy H Wright